Portraits of Arab men confront stereotypes

 The subject matter explored by Coten echoes that of Iraqi-Canadian photographer Tamara Abdul Hadi.

-She drew from her personal experiences as an Arab woman to capture the beauty and vulnerability of her male counterparts for her own 2014 series, "Picture an Arab Man," which she is currently working into a book.
+She drew from her personal experiences as an Arab woman to capture the beauty and vulnerability of her male counterparts for her 2009 to 2014 project, "Picture an Arab Man," which she is currently working into a book.

 Her intimate shots implore the viewer to reconsider their preconceptions.